A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Background

 \begin{definition}[(Forward) control invariant \cite{blanchini1999set}] A set $S \subset \R^n$ in the state space is \textit{(forward) control invariant} under the dynamics \eqref{eq:dynamics_no_d} if for all $x \in S$, there exists a control signal $\ctrl\in\cfset$ such that $\traj(t)\in S$ for all $t\ge0$.
 We also say that such $\ctrl$ renders the trajectory $\traj$ \textit{forward invariant} in $S$. \end{definition}

 By the above definition, a trajectory starting inside a control invariant set $S$ that is a subset of $\X$ can remain within $S$ for all time, and therefore can stay safe in $\X$.
-One method for determining if a set is control invariant is by analyzing the evolution of trajectories within the tangent cone, as defined next.
+The control invariance can be determined by a geometric relationship between the vector field and the tangent cone of the set: